Beknaz Almazbekov: Club career

+Bishkek

 Born in Kyrgyzstan, Almazbekov moved to Turkey as a child, as his brother had received an offer to study at a university there.
 He had played football in his homeland with Alga Bishkek, and was invited to join Galatasaray shortly after his arrival in Turkey.
 As he was under 18 at the time, the move came under investigation from UEFA, who found no fault, as Almazbekov had not moved to Turkey solely for football-related purposes.

+Galatasaray

 In 2019, while playing for the Galatasaray youth team, he made international headlines by deliberately missing a penalty that he felt the referee had unfairly awarded to his team.
 The following year, after continuing his good form with the Galatasaray youth teams, he was named by the AFC as one of the best young players in Central Asia.

 In February 2022, he was promoted to the first team at the age of 16.
 He made his unofficial debut in a 3–1 friendly loss to Ukrainian side Dynamo Kyiv, as part of the Global Tour for Peace, coming on as a substitute for Emre Kılınç.

 In September of the same year, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

+KF Llapi

+On 1 September 2024, it was announced that Almazbekov was transferred to KF Llapi of the Kosovo Superleague.
+The player then signed a three-year contract with the club.

 International career

 Almazbekov has represented Kyrgyzstan at youth international level.
-In May 2022, he was called up to the senior Kyrgyzstan national football team for 2023 AFC Asian Cup qualification matches.
+In May 2022, he was called up to the senior national team for 2023 AFC Asian Cup qualification matches.